 You may need to specify the location of the private SSH key linked to your Ubuntu SSO registered public key:

 The main difference between a classic Ubuntu installation and Ubuntu Core is that Ubuntu Core’s system configuration, package management, and update control is governed entirely by snapd, the snap daemon.

 Snap features are explained comprehensively in the Snap documentation, but we’ll cover some basic operations below:

 You can list which snaps are installed on your Ubuntu Core system with

 $ snap list Name Version Rev Tracking Publisher Notes core20 20 768 latest/beta canonical✓ base pc 20-0.4 108 20/beta canonical✓ gadget pc-kernel 5.4.0-47.51.1 598 20/beta canonical✓ kernel snapd 2.46.1 9279 latest/beta canonical✓ snapd $

-The above shows the standard set of snaps in a default Ubuntu Core 20 installation.
+The above shows the standard (and initial) set of snaps in a default Ubuntu Core 20 installation.
 For more details on what these do, see Snaps in Ubuntu Core.